Cassius Khan: Recognition

 Cassius Khan was awarded the "Salute to Excellence Award" in 2005 by the City of Edmonton for his contribution to Indian classical music, and the "Bernie Legge Artist of the Year" by the City of New Westminster Chamber of Commerce in 2019.
 He was nominated (with Ellen McIlwaine) for a Juno Award for their album Mystic Bridge in 2008, and a WCMA Award nomination for his album Mushtari-a live concert.
 He has also performed in Geneva, Switzerland, for the United Nations, World Intellectual Property Organization and the Permanent Mission of India for Namaste Geneva, an initiative created by the Indian Ambassador to the UN, His Excellency Rajiv Chander, in 2017/2018.

 Cassius Khan was featured at the 2025 Saptak Festival in Ahmedabad India known to be the most prestigious Indian classical festival in the world.
 Khan is the first ever Canadian to have received such an honour.

 With his wife, Amika Kushwaha, Khan founded the Mushtari Begum Festival of Indian Classical Music and Dance which is Canada’s Premiere Indian Classical music and dance festival which took place for the first time on April 3rd 2004 and then 25 August 2012 at the Official Venue Partner of the MBF the Massey Theatre in New Westminster, British Columbia.
 He is an honorary Cultural Ambassador to the City of New Westminster.

 Khan is also the official spokesperson for the tabla makers Ustad Qasim Khan Niyazi and Sons in Laxminagar, New Delhi, India, and is endorsed by Aman Kalyan's Lehra Studio apps based in Sydney, Australia.
 He is also the Curator of the Global Tea Series with Cassius Khan at the Massey Theatre in New Westminster, and was a 2021 Artist Resident at the Anvil Centre in the same city and 2024 Artist Resident at the Massey Theatre.
 Khan is also a visiting music instructor at the international private Mulgrave School, where he teaches young students Indian Classical music..

-Personal life

-Khan lives in New Westminster, British Columbia.
-He married Kathak dancer Amika Kushwaha in 2006, and they are each other's chief accompanists in her solo Kathak dance concerts and his Ghazal and tabla concerts.

-Khan refused to perform in Israel in 2009 in protest at the treatment of Palestinians.
-He has been critical of the term World Music, and the lack of representation of non-Western disciplines in the Canadian music scene.
+Cassius Khan is known as “Canada’s Multifaceted Musician” (Edmonton Journal 2002) for his collaborations and is ranked #1 as Canada’s top Indian classical musician.